 Is there an easier way to move the cursor when writing and editing text on iOS?

-You might even know you can press-and-hold on a block of editable text to place the cursor more accurately.
+You might even know you can press-and-drag across text to scrub through and place the cursor more accurately.

-To engage Virtual Trackpad, long-press the space bar or the blank space immediately below it.
-After a brief moment, the keyboard will grey out all the keys, indicating that you can now swipe to move the yellow text cursor around.
-Drag across the screen without letting go and you’ll see the cursor move with amazing precision.
+To engage Virtual Trackpad, press-and-hold the space bar or the blank space immediately below it.
+After a brief moment, the keyboard will turn grey, transforming into a trackpad.
+Continue holding, and drag across the screen to move the text cursor around with precision.
+Neat!

-iPad users can also engage Virtual Trackpad with a two-finger swipe of the keyboard.
+iPad users can engage Virtual Trackpad in two ways: using the space bar technique above, or a two-finger swipe of the keyboard.
+Happy text editing!